from 663€

 About the program

-English is a key component in both the formal and informal industries that exist in Bali and the communication mediums that underpin them.
-This ranges from the schools, offices and banks to the shops and restaurants that makes up much of the booming tourist industry that exists in Bali today.
+English is a key component in both the formal and informal industries that exist in Bali, as well as the communication mediums that underpin them.
+This ranges from the schools, offices and banks to the shops and restaurants that make up much of the booming tourist industry in Indonesia today.
+Bali is a destination that has become not only a hub for tourists from across the globe, with its beautiful scenery and traditional authenticity, but is also recognised as an ideal location to hold international conferences and seminars.

-We encourage volunteers to prepare as much as possible for their teaching program overseas.
-You can make the most out of your time by completing our convenient, inexpensive and international accredited 60-hour Online TEFL Course for just £99.
+TEFL Course - We encourage volunteers to prepare as much as possible for their teaching program overseas.
+You can make the most out of your time by completing our convenient, inexpensive and international accredited 60 hour Online TEFL Course.
+The cost of this course is only 150 USD.

 Typical day